LazyTensor

 Broadcasted addition operator - a binary operation.

-that encodes, symbolically, the addition ofx
+x + yreturns aLazyTensorthat encodes, symbolically, the addition ofxandy.

 - __sub__(other)[source]